 Gordon's advance to Wrightsville marked the easternmost penetration of Pennsylvania during the campaign.
 With his army strung out, Lee ordered his men to concentrate at Cashtown, PA.
 As this movement was in progress, fighting began at Gettysburg between troops led by Lieutenant General A.P.
 Hill and Union cavalry under Brigadier General John Buford.
 As the battle grew in size, Gordon, and the rest of Early's Division, approached Gettysburg from the north.
 Deploying for battle on July 1, his brigade attacked and routed Brigadier General Francis Barlow's division on Blocher's Knoll.
-In the course of the fighting, a wounded Barlow was aided by Gordon.
 The next day, Gordon's brigade supported an attack against the Union position on East Cemetery Hill, but did not take part in the fighting.

 John B. Gordon - The Overland Campaign: